javacc/javacc-8/docs/documentation/grammar.md

 character_descriptor ::= java_string_literal [ "-" java_string_literal ]
 ```

-A character descriptor can be a single character string literal, in which case it describes a singleton set containing that character - or it is two single character string literals separated by a `-`, in which case, it describes the set of all characters in the range between and including these two characters.
+A character descriptor can be a single character string literal, in which case it describes a singleton set containing that character, or two single character string literals separated by a `-`, in which case it describes the set of all characters in the range between and including these two characters.
+Note that the (single) character is enclosed between double quotes (as a java string literal) and not between singles quotes (as a java character literal), and that it may be written with its Unicode escape notation.

 <br>